micromark/micromark-extension-directive/readme.md

 ##### Returns

-`boolean` — `false` can be used to signal that the directive could not be handled, in which case the fallback is used (when given).
+`boolean` or `void` — `false` can be used to signal that the directive could not be handled, in which case the fallback is used (when given).

 ### `Directive`